meadsteve/meadsteve.github.io/_posts/2023-09-01-typed-python-prefer-sequence-over-list.markdown

 ## Accepts a wider variety of inputs
 Another benefit of `Sequence` is that it can accept a much wider variety of types (including custom classes written by you).
-This makes it much easier to write functions are re-usable and compose well together.
+This makes it much easier to write functions that are re-usable and compose well together.

 Consider my earlier `double_then_sum` function.
 But this time I've got an input that's a tuple.
 This seems like a perfectly valid use-case.
 There's no reason why I should have to convert this to a list.